 One chapter of a book | one article of a journal issue | one paper of one set of conference proceedings | one report of a single case from a report of judicial proceedings | one short story or one poem of not more than 10 pages in an anthology.

 Please submit requests for digitisation through your reading list on Talis Aspire.
-Do this by selecting your list from the 'My Lists' menu (ensuring you are logged in first), clicking the action button (three dots) to the right of the respective book within it, selecting the 'Request digitisation' option and following the prompts.
+Do this by finding your list in Talis Aspire clicking the action button (three dots) to the right of the respective book within it, selecting the 'Request digitisation' option and following the prompts.
 In most cases you should only need to add the page numbers of the section you need.
 Further guidance is available in the following guide:

 Due to the high volume and to be fair to all tutors and students, digitisation requests will continue to be processed in the order the Library receives them.
 As there is a queue, please submit requests for extracts that students need early in Michaelmas term as soon as possible.